snypnus/SLAID/README.md

   2. Ubuntu 18.04 or more
   3. MacOS X
   4. Python 3.7 or later
+  5. 8 Gb or more RAM (dependent on File size)
   ```

 # :: Extra tool sets ::